Rehmsy/c-hello-world/README.md

 # Simplest Possible C Program - Hello, World With Text Input

+## What it does:
+Asks for user's name, then responds with "hello," and the input value.

 ## To run:
 1. clone down repo.
 1. in terminal run: ```./hello```